The following information may help to address your question:

 Many infants born with Jarcho-Levin syndrome have difficulty breathing due to their small, malformed chests, and therefore are prone to repeated respiratory infections (pneumonia).
 As the infant grows, the chest is too small to accommodate the growing lungs, and as a result, life threatening complications may develop.
 Treatment usually consists of intensive medical care, including treatment of respiratory infections, bone surgery, and orthopedic treatment.

-The prognosis for individuals with Jarcho-Levin syndrome is directly related to respiratory complications.
+for individuals with Jarcho-Levin syndrome is directly related to respiratory complications.

 Fortunately, improvements in respiratory technology have increased the odds.